Commerce Exam > Commerce Notes > Economics Class 11 > Class 11 Economics Long Questions with Answers - Introduction (Statistics for Economics)

 Ans.

-Singular form: Statistics may be defined as the collection, presentation, analysis and interpretation of numerical data.
-Plural form: Statistics mean quantitative data, affected to a marked extent by multiplicity of causes.
+Singular form: Statistics in the singular refers to the discipline concerned with the collection, presentation, analysis and interpretation of numerical data.
+Plural form: Statistics in the plural denotes the numerical facts or figures themselves - quantitative data that are usually affected by a multiplicity of causes.
 Features of Statistics

 Q.2.
 Explain the limitations of statistics.